javawag/cppsh/README.md

 cppsh
 =====

-cppsh (pronounced "capiche", ka-PEESH) is C++11 as a scripting language, using CMake as a build system.
+cppsh (pronounced "capisce", ka-PEESH) is C++11 as a scripting language, using CMake as a build system.

 Currently VERY, VERY alpha!
 * Only tested on Mac OS X, but should work on Linux too (Windows support won't work without Cygwin, or possibly at all!)